Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102 of this title, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 46, 48-49 and 60 are rejected under 35 U.S.C.
+(Previous Rejection – Withdrawn) Claims 46, 48-49 and 60 were rejected under 35 U.S.C.
 103 as being unpatentable over CN 106706921 A (published on May 24, 2017; provided in IDS filed on 09/29/2022) in view GenBank: AXY93084.1 (BNLF2b [human gammaherpesvirus 4].
 Dated Sep.
 18, 2018).
-Both references are of record in the previous Office actions.

-CN 106706921 A teaches that the instant invention discloses an invention relating to a chip and kit for detecting serum antibodies to the nasopharyngeal carcinoma related EBV.
+CN 106706921 A discloses an invention relating to a chip and kit for detecting serum antibodies to the nasopharyngeal carcinoma related EBV.
 Nasopharyngeal carcinoma can be effectively detected by detecting the levels of the serum EBV antibodies BMRF-1-IgG, LF1-IgA, BNLF2b-IgA, BKRF4-IgG, BMRF1-IgA, BXLF1-IgG, BaRF1-IgG, BKRF3-IgG, BZLF1-E1-IgG and BNLF2b-IgG.
 The disclosed nasopharyngeal carcinoma test chip and kit have high specificity and sensitivity and can be used for effective screening, early diagnosis and prognosis.
 See Abstract (human translation is used here to replace the machine translation provided by Applicant).

 A human translation of the claims 1-8 of CN 106706921 A is presented below: